5mehulhelp5/M2-IntrusionDetection/README.md

 #v2.2.6

-Add block IP button on Blocked IP's page
+Add block IP button on Blocked IP's grid, add delete and mass delete and add a form to add new ip's.

 #v2.2.5